Danny7R/Network_Controlled_Robot_Raspberry-Pi/README.md

 # Rescue_Robot
-This repo focuses on building a rescue robot using a raspberry pie 3.
+This repo focuses on building a rescue robot using a Raspberry Pi 3.
 The robot has a camera and is remotely controlled through a web UI, with the live video from the camera being streamed in real time.